ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

 2. If you still have the {{site.data.keyword.powerSys_notm}} deployed boot image, complete the following steps:

     1. Boot to the original {{site.data.keyword.powerSys_notm}} boot image.
     2. Rerun the `ifconfig -a` command.
 The output includes the configured IPv6 address.

         If you removed the IPv6 address from the original boot image configuration, you can read the AIX `cloud-init` logs to find the IPv6 address.
+        {: note}

     3. Open the `/var/log/cloud-init-output.log` file.
     4. Use the `grep` command to search for the IP injection.
 There is an IPv4 address and an IPv6 address.